Akalu/microservices-bible/README.md

 * As a result microservices reduce friction in development, enabling autonomy, technical flexibility, and loose coupling.

 * Designing microservices is challenging because of the need for adequate domain knowledge and balancing priorities across teams.
-Take a look at Amazon - their services reflect the organization's structure: 1 team = 1 service
-It’s crucial to understand the product domain when designing microservices.
+Take a look at Amazon - their services reflect the organization's structure: 1 team = 1 service.
+As a result it’s crucial to understand the product domain when designing microservices.

 * Services expose contracts to other services.
 Good contracts are